Elrondo46/apache-php/README.md

 ## About Wordpress
 Wordpress is fully pre-patched for HTTPS

+## About DotClear
+Fully functionnal in vanilla version, last version installed

 ## About Drupal
 Tested install full sucessfull with latest version, all install mode are supported.